chie8842/expstock/README.md

 ## Contributing

-Contribution is welcomed.
+Contributions are welcomed.
 Please feel free to write issues or talk to on [gitter](https://gitter.im/expstock/expstock).